Guide to locking your bike

 The first option would be to secure your first lock through the frame of the bike, to the object you’re locking it to, and back through your back wheel.
 I would do this as a minimum.
 This secures your frame and your back wheel.

-The second, preferable option would be to secure your first lock through the frame of the bike, to the object you’re locking it to, and back through your back wheel.
-Then attach a second lock through the front wheel, frame, and round the object you’re locking it to.
+The second, preferable option is to secure your first lock through the frame of the bike, to the object you’re locking it to, and back through your back wheel.
+Then attach a second lock through the front wheel, frame and round the object you’re locking it to.

 Try to make sure you leave as little wiggle room as possible between the object, lock and bike – this makes it more difficult for thieves to slip tools in between to create leverage.